itzamic/eidolon/README.md

 1) Getting Started

+Security note: Eidolon endpoints are unauthenticated and intended for local development or protected environments.
+Do not expose them publicly without adding authentication/proxy controls.

 Option A: Run as Java Agent (no code changes)
 - Build/publish the library (see section 4).
 - Add the built JAR as a -javaagent to your JVM (application server, CLI app, etc.):